ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

 A _Directory File Entry_ or [Dataset] identifier expressed as an absolute URL on the web can be harder to download than a [File] because it consists of multiple resources.
 It is RECOMMENDED that such directories have a complete listing of their content in [hasPart], enabling download traversal.

-Alternatively a common mechanism to provide downloads of a reasonably sized directory is as an archive file in formats like `.zip` or `.tar.gz`, described as a [DataDownload].
+Alternatively, a common mechanism to provide downloads of a reasonably sized directory is as an archive file in formats such as `.zip` or `.tar.gz`, described as a [DataDownload].

 ```json
   {